ahmetmithat/buggyamb/Docs/quick_tour.md

 ![BuggyAmb Crash Scenario 1 - Connection Reset Error](Images/browser_problem_crash_1_connection_reset_error.png)

+Note that, when hosted on IIS, you may see <code>HTTP 503 - Service Unavailable</code> errors quickly if crashes happen frequently enough and IIS Rapid Fail Protection kicks in and disables the application pool.

 <h3>Troubleshooting tips for Crash Scenario 1</h3>

 If you try to capture manual memory dumps which are mostly useful for troubleshooting performance issues, you may not get what you want because this is actually not a performance problem.